wptrainingteam/learn-wp-content/developer-learning-pathway/08-wordpress-rest-api/04-extending-the-wp-rest-api.md

 }
 ```

 If you then edit the book in the WordPress admin, you'll see the `isbn` field value in the Custom Fields panel, if you have it enabled.
+It's also the only custom field available for the book post type.

 ## Adding Custom Fields as top level fields to API Responses